activitree/meteor-push/DEVELOPMENT_PATH_IOS.md

-# Steps for implementing Web Push for supported browsers and PWA.
+# Steps for implementing Push for IOS clients.
 **This is running in production with https://www.activitree.com**

 <img alt="Activitree" src="https://assets.activitree.com/images/ad_banner.jpg" width="100%">